OurColony: Brief history

 The game progressed from the first stage, chaos, to the second and final stage, truth; gameplay between the two stages was identical.

-The end of OurColony came with the release of a video showing J. Allard of Microsoft showing off the Xbox 360 console.
+The end of OurColony came with the release of a video showing J. Allard of Microsoft identifying the new Xbox 360 console as the successor to the original Xbox.
 At the end of the video, all participating colonies were listed on a final scroll in the credits, with top-scoring colonies first.
-The site is not owned by Microsoft any longer.
+The site is no longer owned by Microsoft.